any-design/safari-vh-patch/Readme.md

 # @any-design/safari-vh-patch

-`vh` unit is not accurate when page is rendered by Safari, `100vh` will include the toolbar.
+`vh` unit is not accurate when page is rendered by Safari, when you use `100vh`, the `100vh` actually includes the toolbar.

 This patch will fix this issue automatically when user is using Safari to browse your site.